 Emergency Contraception at Student Health Services

-Health services provides emergency contraception (also known as the morning after pill, Plan-B) in the form of the levonorgestrel (one 1.5mg tablet) at a low cost.
-The brand available is EContra EZ (levonorgestrel tablet,1.5mg).
+Health Services provides emergency contraception (also known as the morning after pill, Plan-B) in the form of the levonorgestrel (one 1.5mg tablet) at a low cost.
+The brand available is EContra EZ (levonorgestrel tablet, 1.5mg).

 Students will need to come to Health Services in order to obtain emergency contraception as it is important to have a general assessment, as well as address any concerns students may have.
 Health services is dedicated to providing judgment-free care.

-Emergency Contraception in community
+Emergency Contraception in the Community

 The closest drugstores near campus are: